thiagosoutodev/to-do-list-web-app/README.md

 ---

-# to-Do List App (EN)
+# To-Do List App (EN)

 This web application is a task manager with a checkbox feature and the four basic operations of a simple CRUD system.
-Deploy link: <https://thiagosoutodev.github.io/toDoListProject/>.
+Deploy link: <https://thiagosoutodev.github.io/to-do-list-web-app/>.

 ---